Opisthorchiasis: Epidemiology

 Opisthorchiasis is prevalent where raw cyprinid fishes are a staple of the diet.
 Prevalence rises with age; children under the age of 5 years are rarely infected by Opisthorchis viverrini.
 Males may be affected more than females.
 The WHO estimates that foodborne trematodiases (infection by worms or "flukes", mainly Clonorchis, Opisthorchis, Fasciola and Paragonimus species) affect 56 million people worldwide and 750 million are at risk of infection.
 80 million people are at risk of opisthorchiasis (67 million from infection with Opisthorchis viverrini in Southeast Asia and 13 million from Opisthorchis felineus in Kazakhstan, Russia, and Ukraine).
 In the lower Mekong River basin, the disease is highly endemic, and more so in lowlands, with a prevalence up to 60% in some areas of northeast Thailand.
 However, estimates using polymerase chain reaction-based diagnostic techniques indicate that prevalence is probably grossly underestimated.
 In one study from the 1980s, a prevalence of over 90% was found in persons greater than 10 years old in a small village near Khon Kaen in northeast Thailand in the region known as Isan.
 Sporadic cases have been reported from Malaysia, Singapore, and the Philippines.
 Although the overall prevalence has declined since initial surveys performed in the 1950s, an increase has occurred since the 1990s in some areas, possibly related to large increases in aquaculture.

 Research

-Using CRISP gene editing technology in animal models, researchers have been able to eliminate the genes responsible for symptoms of opisthorchiasis, which may lead to further research toward novel treatment and control of this disease and its sequelae.
+Using CRISPR gene editing technology in animal models, researchers have been able to eliminate the genes responsible for symptoms of opisthorchiasis, which may lead to further research toward novel treatment and control of this disease and its sequelae.